Research Grant Announcement

-- Funds will be released to the investigator in their entirety, contingent upon Institutional Review Board (IRB) approval, unless stipulations are placed on the disbursement by the HOPA Grant Reviewers Committee in its review of the application.
+- Funds will be released in two $25,000 instalments to the investigator in their entirety, over a two year period, and contingent upon Institutional Review Board approval, unless stipulations are placed on the disbursement by the HOPA Research - Basic & Translational Sciences Committee in its review of the application.

 - The awardee is expected to present the results of their research at the HOPA annual meeting.
 This presentation is expected to occur no later than two years after the release of the research funds.
 The results of the study are expected to be submitted for publication in a peer-reviewed biomedical print or online journal.
 The Hematology/Oncology Pharmacy Association is to be acknowledged in any presentation or publication for its support of the research.

-- All unused funds remaining from the grant 12 months after the disbursement must be returned to HOPA.
-The investigator may petition the HOPA Research Committee for an extension for use of the funds.
-This request for an extension must be made at least three months before the expiration of the grant.
-Progress reports are due to the Grant Administrator and Grant Reviewer Committee Chairs at the six, nine, and twelve week marks.
+- All unused funds remaining from the grant 48 months after the disbursement must be returned to HOPA.
+The investigator may petition the HOPA Research - Basic & Translational Sciences Committee for an extension for use of the funds.
+This request for an extension must be made at least six months before the expiration of the grant.

 On accepting the award the Principle Investigator agrees to provide the following as requested.